A note on weight filtrations at the characteristic: Comparison with the pole-order filtration on de Rham cohomology

 \begin{notation} By $\Fc\{i\} \in \DF(S)$ (resp. $\Fc(i) \in \DGr(S)$) we mean the object obtained by freely placing $\Fc$ into filtered (resp. graded) degree $i$ if $\Fc$ was not already filtered (resp. graded), or the object obtained by shifting the filtration (resp. grading) by $i$ degrees if $\Fc$ was already filtered (resp. graded). \end{notation}

-\begin{notation} For a smooth $S$-scheme $X$, we let $\SNCD_{X/S}$ be the category \begin{enumerate} \item whose objects are relative sncd pairs of the form $(X,D)$, \item and where there is a unique unique morphism $j \colon (X,D) \to (X,D')$ if $D' \subset D$. \end{enumerate} Note that variants of logarithmic de Rham cohomology induce functors $\SNCD_{X/S}^\op \to \D(S)$ whose structure morphisms are pullbacks $j^*$, whereas the compactly supported variants induce functors $\SNCD_{X/S} \to \D(S)$ whose structure morphisms are pushforwards $j_*$, see \cref{recollection:residue_and_localization_sequences}. \end{notation}
+\begin{notation} For a smooth $S$-scheme $X$, we let $\SNCD_{X/S}$ be the category \begin{enumerate} \item whose objects are relative sncd pairs $(X,D)$ with underlying scheme $X$, \item and where the maps are divisor enlargements $j \colon (X,D) \to (X,D')$, where $D' \subset D$. \end{enumerate} Note that variants of logarithmic de Rham cohomology induce functors $\SNCD_{X/S}^\op \to \D(S)$ whose structure morphisms are pullbacks $j^*$, whereas the compactly supported variants induce functors $\SNCD_{X/S} \to \D(S)$ whose structure morphisms are pushforwards $j_*$, see \cref{recollection:residue_and_localization_sequences}. \end{notation}

 \begin{theorem}[Poincaré duality] Let $S$ be a scheme and let $X$ be a smooth projective $S$-scheme of relative dimension $n$.
 Then the trace map from Serre duality $\tr \colon \R\Gamma(X;\Omega^{n}_{X/S,c}(\log D)[-n]) \to \Oc_S[-2n]$ lifts to a trace map